ClemRz/bitcoin-analyzer/README.md

 The rest of the back-end `.env` variables can be set as you wish, both the PHP application and Docker will take them into account.

-Make sure the `bitcoin-analyzer-front/.env` is set like so:
+3- Make sure the `bitcoin-analyzer-front/.env` is set like so:

 ```shell script
 REACT_APP_API_URL=http://localhost:8081/api/%1/%2/%3
 ```

-#### For development

-At the root of the project, run:
+4a- For development, at the root of the project, run:

 ```shell script
 $ docker-compose -f bitcoin-analyzer-back/docker-compose.yml -f docker-compose.yml up